Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Sample Program of Study

-B.S. in (insert FNDH program here)/M.S. in Nutrition, Dietetics and Sensory Sciences
+B.S. in (any FNDH program)/M.S. in Nutrition, Dietetics and Sensory Sciences

 Course | Course Name | Credit Hours |